16 Fun Activities for Seniors and Elderly Patients

 Scrapbooking

-Scrapbooking for seniors is a trip down the memory lane.
-It’s a fun and a creative way of documenting memories immortalized in photographs and memorabilia pieces.
+Scrapbooking for seniors is a trip down memory lane.
+It’s a fun and creative way of documenting memories immortalized in photographs and memorabilia pieces.
 It is also a good form of exercise for the mind since they will be able to recall important events in their lives as they work on their scrapbooks.

 Mosaic